di-sukharev/opencommit/README.md

 ## Setup OpenCommit as a CLI

-You can use OpenCommit by simply running it via CLI like this `oc`.
+You can use OpenCommit by simply running it via CLI like this `oco`.
 2 seconds and your staged changes are committed with a meaningful message.

 1. Install OpenCommit globally to use in any repository: